G1ukb/Sandbox_v2/AWS/education/AWS_Certified_Developer/RDS.md

         </big></big></b>
     </summary>

-**Сетевая безопасность**
+**Network Security**
-- Базы данных RDS обычно развертываются в частной подсети (private subnet), а не в общедоступной.
+- RDS databases are typically deployed on a private subnet rather than a public subnet.
-- Безопасность RDS работает за счет использования **групп безопасности** (та же концепция, что и для EC2 instances) — контролирует, какой IP/группа безопасности может взаимодействовать с RDS
+- RDS security works through the use of **security groups** (same concept as for EC2 instances) - controls which IP/security group can communicate with RDS

-**Управление доступом**
+**Access Control**
-- Политики IAM помогают контролировать, кто может управлять AWS RDS (через RDS API).
+- IAM policies help control who can manage AWS RDS (via the RDS API).
-- Для входа в базу данных можно использовать традиционное имя пользователя и пароль.
+- You can use your traditional username and password to log into the database.
-- Аутентификация на основе IAM может использоваться для входа в RDS MySQL и PostgreSQL.
+- IAM based authentication can be used to login to RDS MySQL and PostgreSQL.

-**RDS — IAM-аутентификация**
+**RDS - IAM authentication**
-- Проверка подлинности базы данных IAM работает с MySQL и PostgreSQL
+- IAM database authentication works with MySQL and PostgreSQL
-- Вам не нужен пароль, просто токен аутентификации, полученный через Вызовы API IAM и RDS
+- You don't need a password, just an authentication token obtained through IAM and RDS API calls
-- Срок действия токена аутентификации составляет 15 минут.
+- The authentication token expires after 15 minutes.

-**Преимущества**
+**Advantages**
-- Сетевой вход/выход должен быть зашифрован с использованием SSL.
+- Network input/output must be encrypted using SSL.
-- IAM для централизованного управления пользователями вместо БД
+- IAM for centralized user management instead of database
-- Может использовать роли IAM и экземпляр EC2. профили для легкой интеграции
+- Can use IAM roles and EC2 instance. profiles for easy integration

 </details>
 <br>